sandy2203/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Step 4: Extracts only the measurements on the mean and standard deviation for each measurement.

     alldata_mean_std <- all_data_X_activity[, grepl("mean|std", names(all_data_X_activity))]
-    #write.table(alldata_mean_std,file="alldata_part2.csv")

 ## Step 5: Using descriptive activity names to name the activities in the data set
     all_data_X_activity$Activity <- factor(all_data_X_activity$Activity, labels = activity[,2])
-    #write.table(all_data_X_activity,file="all_data_X_activity_Updated.csv")

 ## Step 6: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for               each activity and each subject.
-    #  Created a Melted Data Set using Subject and Activity as Id variable and Converting all the 561 measurement variables         into narrow tidy Data set.
+    ##  Created a Melted Data Set using Subject and Activity as Id variable and Converting all the 561 measurement variables         into narrow tidy Data set.
     alldatamelt <- melt(all_data_X_activity,id=c("subject","Activity"),measure.vars= names(train_X))
-    #  Using Meted Data Set created above, I applied ddply() funciton of R and calculated mean for all the variables for all        the activity for every subject.
+    ##  Using Meted Data Set created above, I applied ddply() funciton of R and calculated mean for all the variables for all        the activity for every subject.
     finaltidyset <- ddply(alldatamelt,.(subject,Activity,variable),summarise,mean=mean(value))
-    #  Write back the Tidy set to file
+    ##  Write back the Tidy set to file
     write.table (finaltidyset, file="FinalTidySet.csv", row.name=FALSE)